ChromeDevTools/devtools-frontend/docs/visual_logging.md

 can be a string or a number.
 If a string is given, it is be first considered to refer to a context provider (see below).
 If no context provider is registered with this name, SHA-1 hash is computed and the first 32 bits (little endian) is logged.
-Number is be logged as is.
+Number will be logged as is.

 The `parent()` method sets the custom parent provider for the visual logging element (see below).
 If not invoked, the parent visual element is taken from a DOM tree structure.